Department of Justice is now the Department of Communities and Justice. Find out more >

 If you cannot come to an agreement at conciliation, you and your employer can agree to have the matter decided by arbitration at the Fair Work Commission.
 A date for arbitration will be set on a different day, possibly several months after the conciliation has taken place.

-If the decision of the Commission involves the payment of money to you and your employer does not pay you, you can apply to the Federal Circuit Court to get the payment.
+If the decision of the Commission involves the payment of money to you and your employer does not pay you, you can apply to the Federal Circuit and Family Court of Australia to enforce the order.
 The Commission cannot enforce the order to pay.

 Your employer may object to your application because: